rzsgrt/rzsgrt.github.io/_posts/2025-03-30-counterfactual-machine-learning.md

 The first and second component similar with we see in Watcher.
 The last component encourages diversity among the generated counterfactuals which results different feature combinations being altered.
 Using this approach, we can get multiple alternative paths to achieve the desired outcome.

 Luckily, both Wachter version or Mothilal version are available in python.
 The first is implemented in mlextend while the second has official implementation on github.

 ---

+***(Disclaimer: I use an LLM while write this post to ensure my writing is grammatically correct and easy to understand.
+All generated content is reviewed to prevent any changes in meaning.
+However, any incorrect information in this post may result from my own misunderstandings.
+If you notice any inaccuracies, please let me know.)***

+---
 Source: